Robert Schuman: European politics

 On 19 March 1958, the first meeting of the European Parliamentary Assembly was held in Strasbourg under the Presidency of Schuman.

 Schuman later served as Minister of Justice before becoming the first President of the European Parliamentary Assembly (the successor to the Common Assembly), which bestowed on him by acclamation the title 'Father of Europe'.
 He is considered one of the founding fathers of the European Union.
 He presided over the European Movement from 1955 to 1961.
 In 1958, he received the Karlspreis, an Award by the German city of Aachen to people who contributed to the European idea and European peace, commemorating Charlemagne, the ruler of what is now both France and Germany, who lived in and is buried at Aachen.
 Schuman was also made a knight of the Order of Pius IX.

 Schuman was intensely religious and a Bible scholar.
 He commended the writings of Pope Pius XII, who condemned both fascism and communism.
 He was an expert in medieval philosophy, especially the writings of Thomas Aquinas, and he thought highly of the philosopher Jacques Maritain, a contemporary.

-Cause of beatification and canonization
+Beatification process

-Schuman demonstrated a monkish asceticism in his daily life and believed that democracy owed its existence to Christianity.
+Schuman, a Catholic, demonstrated a monkish asceticism in his daily life and believed that democracy owed its existence to Christianity.

-On 9 June 1990, the Bishop of Metz, Pierre Raffin, authorized the opening of the beatification process.
-Schuman was proclaimed a Servant of God in May 2004, with the conclusion of the diocesan process.
+On 9 June 1990, the Bishop of Metz, Pierre Raffin, authorized the opening of the beatification process for Schuman.
+He was proclaimed a Servant of God in May 2004, with the conclusion of the diocesan process.
 The documents were sent to the Vatican, where the Congregation for the Causes of Saints is studying the dossier.

-On 19 June 2021, in an audience granted to Cardinal Marcello Semeraro, Pope Francis authorized the Congregation for the Causes of Saints to promulgate the decree concerning the heroic virtues of Robert Schuman, who can thus be defined as Venerable.
-The promulgation of the decree is a first step towards canonization by the Roman Catholic Church.
+On 19 June 2021, in an audience granted to Cardinal Marcello Semeraro, Pope Francis authorized the Congregation for the Causes of Saints to promulgate the decree concerning the heroic virtues of Schuman, who can thus be defined as venerable.